michelfernandez/cove/site/content/english/signaturestandards.md

 {{% markdown %}}
 **Identity check**
-This is how you unlock QES on Skribble
+This is how you can unlock QES on Skribble
 {{% /markdown %}}
 {{< /cta >}}